-Good sleep cues are things that can and will be present in baby's sleep environment whenever he wakes up.
+Good sleep cues are things that can and will be present in a baby’s sleep environment whenever he wakes up.
 These are things that will tell him that everything is the same as it was when he fell asleep and that it is okay to sleep some more.
-My favourites are things that mimic the last nine months of baby's life in the womb.
+My favorites are things that mimic the last nine months of a baby’s life in the womb.

 - Swaddling is another.
 Yes, I said swaddling.
 When done correctly it is a wonderful tool.
 Please find a tutorial on safe swaddling so that you can be confident that you are doing it correctly.
 Swaddling should not be used all the time, and never when feeding.
 It is handy to soothe a fussy baby and to help them fall asleep and stay asleep.
 You can loosen the blanket when they fall asleep, or use one of the swaddle sacs that are available now.
 It makes them feel cozy and safe.

 - You can also achieve a safe cozy feeling by wearing your baby, but do make sure you give them some time to lay in their bed/bassinet/cradle on their own.
 Your newborn will be perfectly happy spending some time solo if you let them practice right from the start.
 Feed them, cuddle them, swaddle or put on a sleep sack, and lay them down drowsy but awake.
 Wait and see what happens.

 Keep reading Teaching Healthy Sleep Habits (Part 2).